The Clear Edge

 Week 4: Full implementation (2 hours)

-Roll out refined systems across all clients.
-Train any team members.
-Set a monthly review date to maintain systems.
-Calculate total hours freed.
+• Set a monthly review date to maintain systems.

-Expected outcome:
+Expected outcome

-Time per client: 6 hours → 4-4.5 hours (25-33% reduction)
+• Time per client: 6 hours → 4–4.5 hours (25–33% reduction).

-Total investment: 20 hours over 4 weeks, $0-$500 for tools if needed
+• Total investment: 20 hours over 4 weeks, $0–$500 for tools if needed.

-Option B: Increase Prices (2-week timeline)
+Option B: Increase Prices To Reduce Client Load (2-Week Timeline)

 Best for: Operators who want fewer clients at higher rates rather than optimizing for volume.